apache/hawq-docs/admin/ambari-admin.md

 ## Expanding the HAWQ Cluster<a id="amb-expand"></a>

+Apache HAWQ supports dynamic node expansion.
+You can add segment nodes while HAWQ is running without having to suspend or terminate cluster operations.

 ### Procedure
 1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
 2. Select the **Hosts** tab at the top of the screen to display the Hosts summary.